-Son of man accused in Colten Boushie death says gun ‘just went off’
+Man accused in racially charged Boushie death told son gun 'just went off,' trial hears

-The son of a Saskatchewan farmer on trial for killing an Indigenous man says his father looked like he was going to be sick after the shooting and told him the gun just went off.
+The son of a Saskatchewan farmer on trial for killing an Indigenous man says his father looked like he was going to be sick after the shooting and told him the gun "just went off."

 He says he and his father heard an all-terrain vehicle start and thought it was being stolen.
 The pair ran toward the SUV as it tried to leave the farm and Sheldon Stanley went in the house to get his truck keys.

 He says he heard two gunshots while he was inside and a third when he came back out.

-Stanley, 56, has pleaded not guilty to second-degree murder in the shooting death of Colten Boushie, 22.

-Boushie, who was from the Red Pheasant First Nation, died from a single gunshot wound to the back of his head.
+Gerald Stanley, 56, has pleaded not guilty to second-degree murder in the shooting death of Colten Boushie.
+The 22-year-old, who was from the Red Pheasant First Nation, died from a single gunshot wound to the back of his head.

 Sheldon Stanley said his mother told him to call 911.